danbev/learning-nodejs/README.md

 The above nested classes calls the `DISALLOW_COPY_AND_ASSIGN` macro, for example:

     DISALLOW_COPY_AND_ASSIGN(TickInfo);

-This macro used `= delete` for the copy and assignement operator functions:
+This macro uses `= delete` for the copy and assignment operator functions:

     #define DISALLOW_COPY_AND_ASSIGN(TypeName) \
     TypeName(const TypeName&) = delete;      \